AnnMariaB/sql-sales-analysis/README.md

 ## ▶️ How to Use

-1. Create a table named `sales` in your SQL environment.
+1. Import the `sales.csv` file into your SQL environment.
-2. Import the data from `sales.csv`.
+2. Create a table named `sales`.
-3. Run the queries in `queries.sql` to analyze sales performance.
+3. Run the queries from `queries.sql`.

 ## 🎯 Project Objectives
 The main goals of this project are: